Hand and Upper Extremity

 Department of Orthopaedic Surgery

-For further questions concerning our fellowship program, please feel free to email Tara Fikejs.
+For further questions concerning our fellowship program, please contact us by calling 414-955-3217 or by emailing Tara Fikejs.